-- 8.1 Teams will be seeded by won/loss percentage.
-Seeding ties will be broken based on: - 1) Head-to-head (2 teams only) - 2) Most regular season wins - 3) The team with the highest rating number calculated as follows:
+Seeding ties will be broken based on:

+- 1) Head-to-head (two teams only)

+- 2) Most regular season wins

+- 3) The team with the highest rating number calculated as follows:

-\Two (2) points will be awarded for each regular season victory by all opponents you defeated during the regular season.
-(Double the points for opponents you defeated twice during the regular season.)
+- Two (2) points will be awarded for each regular season victory and one (1) point for each regular season tie by all opponents you defeated during the regular season.
+(Double the points for opponents you defeated twice.)
+No rating points will be awarded for teams you tied

-4) By lot
+- 4) By lot